Oyo Oyo State, Nigeria Travel Guide

 Follow the "One-week comprehensive experience" itinerary (Oyo town, Old Oyo National Park, Ibadan).

 Travel to Osogbo (2-3 hours from Ibadan).
-Spend 2 days exploring the Osun-Osogbo Sacred Grove (UNESCO World Heritage site).
+Spend 2 days of exploring the Osun-Osogbo Sacred Grove (UNESCO World Heritage site).
 Visit local art centers.

 Travel to Abeokuta (2-3 hours from Osogbo/Ibadan).
 Stay FOR 2 days exploring Olumo Rock and Adire fabric production.
 Travel to Lagos (1.5-2 hours from Abeokuta).